-On the contrary, it results from the evidence in the record that the Complainant's OLAPLEX trademark registrations predate the Respondent's registration of the Domain Name.
-There is no evidence in the case file that the Complainant has licensed or otherwise permitted the Respondent to use the OLAPLEX trademark or to register the Domain Name incorporating this trademark.
+On the contrary, it results from the evidence in the record that the Complainant's common law rights in the Trademark predate the Respondent's registration of the Domain Name.
+There is no evidence in the case file that the Complainant has licensed or otherwise permitted the Respondent to use the Trademark or to register the Domain Name incorporating this Trademark.
 There is also no evidence to suggest that the Respondent has been commonly known by the Domain Name.